Bad Taste In Mouth and Anxiety

-This bad taste in the mouth anxiety symptom may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.
+This bad taste in the mouth anxiety symptom can precede, accompany, or follow an escalation of other anxiety symptoms, or occur by itself.

-This bad taste in the mouth anxiety symptom can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur ‘out of the blue’ and for no apparent reason.
+This bad taste in the mouth anxiety symptom can precede, accompany, or follow an episode of nervousness, anxiety, fear, and stress, or occur “out of the blue” and for no apparent reason.

-This bad taste in the mouth anxiety symptom can change from day to day, and/or from moment to moment.
+This bad taste in the mouth anxiety symptom can change from day to day and from moment to moment.

 All of the above combinations and variations are common.

-What causes the bad taste in the mouth anxiety symptom?
+What causes having a bad taste in the mouth anxiety symptoms?

-When this symptom is caused by stress and/or anxiety, there can be a number of reasons why a bad taste in the mouth can occur, including:
+When this symptom is caused by stress, including anxiety-caused stress, there can be a number of reasons why a bad taste in the mouth can occur, including: